 Songkran is officially the start of the Thai New Year and the beginning of the rainy season.
 However, for most Thais, it is an opportunity to head home and spend time with the family.
 In the villages, the celebrations are quite sedate with water being splashed upon elders as a sign of respect.
 In Pattaya, as you may imagine, things are done a little differently and it is essentially a giant water fight that lasts for around a week and is enjoyed by Thais and foreigners alike.

-In the very center near Central Festival, very good value for this 1 bedroom condo for rent
+In the very center near Central Festival, very good value for this 2 bedroom condo for rent and sale

 It isn’t for everyone!